Docs

 sink.connect.parameter.csv.keyFileName=[the full name of the target file or object key in AWS S3]

-The CSV file generated is RFC 4180 compliant whenever you disable the default escape with --sink-disable-scape
+The CSV file generated is RFC 4180 compliant whenever you disable the default escape with --sink-disable-scape as argument or on the options-file:

 sink.disable.escape=true